danielgtaylor/huma/README.md

 - Patch
 - Delete

+Operations can take dependencies, parameters, & request bodies and produce response headers and responses.
+These are each discussed in more detail below.

 If you don't provide a response description, then one is generated for you based on the response type with the following rules:

 - Boolean: If true, returns `HTTP 204 No Content`
+- String: If not empty, returns `HTTP 200 OK` with content type `text/plain`
 - Slice, map, struct pointer: If not `nil`, marshal to JSON and return `HTTP 200 OK` with content type `application/json`

+If you need any customization beyond the above then you must provide a response description.

 ```go
 r := huma.NewRouter(&huma.OpenAPI{Title: "Test", Version: "1.0.0"})